OlyaIvanovs/expenses/LOG.md

 + Edit transaction(note)
 + Dialogs should be on the same level
 + Close dialog on click outside it
-- Show rules(add new table to db)
++ Show rules(add new table to db)
-- Add rule
 - Remove rule
 - Edit rule
+- Add rule

 # 08/06/2023
 - Add scrollbar for rules
+- Add transaction
 - Edit category
+- Add category
 - Add color picker

 # 09/06/2023